michele-giordano/verbamanent/README.md

 ## 🧩 Current Status

-This repository is a direct fork of the `dev` branch of Coqui-TTS, with branding and references updated.
-Functionality and compatibility with pre-trained models are fully preserved.
+- Functionality and compatibility with pre-trained models.
-Codebase restructuring and architectural improvements will begin in future versions.
+- Codebase restructuring and architectural improvements will begin in future versions.

 ---